azurecitadel/azurecitadel.github.io/workshops/terraform/lab7.md

 A couple of points to make:

 1. There is no provider type required - you only need the Terraform id
-1. The only required argument is `source`.
-If you have a hardcoded Terraform module then this is all that you need.
+1. The only required argument is `source` - if you have a hardcoded Terraform module then this is all that you need
-1. The other arguments are the variables defined within the module
+1. The other arguments match the variables defined within the module
-1. The only attributes available for the module are those that have been exported as outputs
+1. The only attributes available for the module are those that have been exported as outputs within the module

-If the avset module had an output.tf containing the following:
+As an example, if the avset module had an output.tf containing the following:

 ```ruby
 output "ilb_ip" {